PacktPublishing/Node.js-Design-Patterns-Third-Edition/12-scalability-and-architectural-patterns/08-scaling-an-app-on-kubernetes/README.md

 # 08-scaling-an-app-on-kubernetes

-This examples demostrates how to deploy and scale a simple Node.js webserver on Kubernetes (using minikube)
+This examples demonstrates how to deploy and scale a simple Node.js webserver on Kubernetes (using minikube)

 ## Requirements